Marydesh/myshop-b-end/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database

+Created a GET, POST, PUT, DELETE routes to be able to navigate/edit the items in the DB.

-- Got assistnace on this project from my bootcamp tutor Trinh Nguen.
+- Got assistance on this project from my bootcamp tutor Trinh Nguen.